-The Wazuh server is based on a suite of applications where each application or component is designed to accomplished a certain task.
+The Wazuh server is based on a suite of applications where each application or component is designed to accomplish a certain task.
 These components work together to:

-- Filebeat is used in distributed architectures (where the Wazuh server and Elastic Stack live in different systems) to forward alerts data to Logstash.
+Filebeat is used to forward alerts data from Wazuh manager to Elasticsearch.
 This component has its own documentation developed by Elastic.

 The Wazuh agent runs on monitored systems and is in charge of collecting log and event data, performing policy monitoring scans, detecting malware and rootkits and triggering alerts when monitored files are modified.
 It communicates with the Wazuh server through an encrypted and authenticated channel.